UrbanZen-Org/urbanzen/wp-content/plugins/mabel-shoppable-images-lite/readme.txt

 14. Example of how it could look on your website.

 == Changelog ==

+= version 1.0.3 =
+ * Enhancement: Better loading of Woo products on the backend.

 = version 1.0.2 =
  * Fix: Remove get_display_price in favor of get_price.